Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/Fileless-Remote-PE-Loader/README.md

 ```

 #### OPSEC improvement (to do)
-- Implement direct syscalls to improve stealth beacause the use of 'VirtualAlloc' with 'PAGE_READWRITE' then 'VirtualProtect' to executable presents a 'medium' risk of detection.
+- Implement direct syscalls to improve stealth because the use of 'VirtualAlloc' with 'PAGE_READWRITE' then 'VirtualProtect' to executable presents a 'medium' risk of detection.

 #### LICENSE
 GNU General Public License v3.0